AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Completed 302 Found in 162ms (ActiveRecord: 4.9ms)
 ````

-Devise use Active Record to connect to the database and create my login data, so it returns:'302 Found', saying that it is working.
+Devise use Active Record to connect to the database and create my login data, so it returns:'302 Found', saying that it is a redirection and that it is working.
 Also I see that the password is encrypted.

 Here I see all the information being created, for example those which are saved into the database.
 In that specific case we are using [Devise as an identification solution](https://github.com/plataformatec/devise), so we don't manage everything.
 I can also see what is created in the database using [TablePlus](https://tableplus.io/) or [Postman](https://www.getpostman.com/).